Skip to content

 Using the Environment Variables

-Now, with these Workflows providing up-to-date session identifiers, navigate to the Replay interface.
+Now, with these workflows providing up-to-date session identifiers, navigate to the Replay interface.
 Within a request editing pane, click, hold, and drag the left mouse button over the value you want to be replaced and then click the + button to add it as a placeholder.

 Adding a placeholder in a Replay request.

 Next, click the edit button located to the right of the placeholder.
 Doing so will present the Placeholder Settings window.
-Select Environment Variable from the top dropdown menu.
-Then, select the desired environment variable by name from the other dropdown menu.
+Select Environment Variable from the top drop-down menu.
+Then, select the desired environment variable by name from the other drop-down menu.
 Click on the Add button to save the configuration.
 The addition will be reflected in the list below.

 Adding an environment variable to a Replay request.